What is Normalized EBITDA and Why It Matters

 Buyer's Perspective

-Unsupported adjustments: Add-backs without documentation or clear rationale raise red flags.
+Unsupported adjustments: Add-backs without documentation or clear rationale raise immediate red flags.
+Claims of $200K in one-time expenses without supporting invoices suggest either poor record-keeping or fabrication.

 Recurring items labeled non-recurring: Some "one-time" expenses happen regularly.
-If litigation costs appear every year, they're not truly non-recurring.
+If litigation costs appear every year or "unusual" maintenance happens annually, they're not truly non-recurring and shouldn't be added back.

 Missing negative adjustments: Sellers rarely volunteer adjustments that reduce EBITDA.
-Buyers must identify below-market arrangements or understated expenses.
+Buyers must actively identify below-market arrangements (like favorable rent that will increase) or understated expenses that need correction.

 Quality of Earnings Analysis

 Quality of Earnings (QoE) reports provide third-party validation of normalized EBITDA.
-These analyses examine proposed adjustments, identify additional items, and establish the adjusted EBITDA that forms the valuation basis.
+These analyses, typically conducted by accounting firms during due diligence, examine proposed adjustments, identify additional items, and establish the adjusted EBITDA that forms the valuation basis.

 QoE findings frequently differ from seller-prepared adjusted EBITDA:

-• Additional adjustments (positive or negative) are identified
+• Additional adjustments (both positive and negative) are identified through detailed analysis

 • The final normalized figure may be higher or lower than seller expectations